AlaricTheBlu/CyberSec-Project-1/README.md

 - Load balancing ensures that the application will be highly available, in addition to restricting traffic to the network.
 The load balancer protects the availability of our servers/applications, and manages all connections to the DVWA servers to ensure that availability.

 - The Topology includes a Jump Box server running an Ansible container.
 The Ansible container houses the only way to ssh to the other machines in our network.
-This advantage of this is that it reduces the attack surface, given that it is the only way to SSH into our other machines.
+This advantage of this is that it reduces the attack surface, given that SSH traffic to those machines must pass through the jump box first.

 - A seperate server is set up to run an ELK stack.
 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the files and system metrics.